amannirala13/Arduino-NodeJS-360-Video-Player/README.md

 - *A cup of coffee and a nice Spotify playlist*

 # Build
-TO build the server-side code, follow these steps:
+To build the server-side code, follow these steps:
 - Download the repository and head to the **server** folder.
 - In the terminal type the following command to **install node modules**: